 The Decentralised Procedure (DC) is most often applied when the medicine has not been nationally authorised before in any state.
 The application is then sent concurrently to the state responsible for the assessment report (RMS) and other CMSs.
 The Decentralised Procedure takes 210 days in absence of disputes.
 After the procedure has been concluded the CMSs have 30 days to review translations of texts and to issue a marketing authorisation in respective states.

-The CMS is expected to accept the authorisations made by the RMS, unless it deems the medicine a risk to public health in its state.
-If a CMS raises such a health concern, the disagreement is referred to a specific committee, comprised of representatives from the medicinal products agencies from all the Member States, CMDh/CMDv (Coordination Group for Mutual Recognition and Decentralised Procedure human/veterinarian, Further information.
+If a CMS raises a health concern, the disagreement is referred to a specific committee, comprised of representatives from the medicinal products agencies from all the Member States, CMDh/CMDv (Coordination Group for Mutual Recognition and Decentralised Procedure human/veterinarian, Further information.
 If the dispute cannot be settled in these committees, it is referred to the scientific committees of the EMEA.

 National authorisations, which are valid for Iceland only are usually granted when the applicant applies for a new strength or a pharmaceutical form of a medicine that originally received a national authorisation.
 This also applies when a medicine will only be marketed in Iceland or a subsequent MR procedure is planned (see information above).

 The Experts of the Agency assess the quality, safety and risk of the medicine.
 If these issues are in order a national authorisation is granted.